3. Local Plans in France

-Where development is not permitted then only extensions or changes to existing buildings will be permitted, although there is exemption for agricultural buildings.
+Where development is not permitted then only extensions or changes to existing buildings are permitted, although councils can also grant consent for new 'annexes in proximity'.
+There is exemption for agricultural buildings.

 The preparation of a plan thereby avoids the need for ‘in principle’ deliberation of individual applications on a case by case basis, as the plan will determine whether or not new development will be permitted.

 In the absence of a local plan there is a presumption that only new development within or adjacent to existing development areas, and with access to water and electricity services, will be granted planning permission for new buildings.

 As a general rule, it would nevertheless be possible to obtain planning permission for enlargement, modification or change of use of existing buildings.

 The plan may not necessarily cover the whole of the area, but merely that to which priority is being given, or which may be particularly sensitive.